List of NCAA Division III men's ice hockey seasons: Conference timeline

-Note: MIAC has been operating a college hockey division since 1921 but did not participate as an official Division III league until 1984.
+Note: MIAC had been operating a college hockey division since 1921 but did not participate as an official Division III league until 1984.

 Note: NCHA Was founded as a Division II league in 1980.

 Note: ECAC East and ECAC West both began the 1984–85 season as divisions within ECAC 2.
 During the season, the conference was split into two separate leagues.

+Note: SUNYAC began an unofficial ice hockey conference in 1985 but did not formally support ice hockey as a sport until 1992.